 The weirdness of RSUs in public companies

 Let’s say that a company gives you an offer of $100k salary and $500k in RSUs vested over 5 years.
 That essentially means that the company values you at $200k per year (as stock and salary are fairly fungible in public companies).

 Let’s say the stock goes up by 20% after six months.
 The RSU grant (over 5 years) is $600k and your yearly comp goes from $200k to $220k (a 10% increase).
 No big deal for the company as you are probably worth more than 10% more than what they originally offered you because you now have been at the company for 6 months, understand the processes there, have grown your skills, etc.

 But now let’s look what happens when they stock goes up by 300% after 3 years (which happens in the tech world).
 Now the original grant of $500k is now $2 million (over 5 years).
 So the stock alone is $400k per year.
 Add in the salary (with assuming some raises is now $150k/year) and you pulling in $550k per year.

 This is when things get a bit hairy.
 Because likely the company only values you at $350k so you are making $200k more than you are worth.
 In fact, if you quit the company and went to work for its top competitor, you might have a hard time getting more $300k.

 “Yes,” you say.
 “It has always been my dream to start a business.
 I just can’t figure out what to start.”

 The answer is right in front of you.
 Literally.
 It is in this post. (just keep reading)…

-The best business to start is to figure out the join of: 1.
-Something that will be very valuable in the future.
 2. Something most smart people do not think will be very valuable in the future.
-3. Something you have a real advantage doing.

 If you find a business that fits all three criteria, you have a very good chance of building a massive business.